Skip to Content

 Planet Configuration

-The Fibonacci Laws assign three quantities to each planet: an oscillation period (from Law 1’s Fibonacci hierarchy), a quantum number d (determining amplitude via amplitude = ψ / (d × √m)), and a phase angle (prograde or retrograde).
+The Fibonacci Laws assign three quantities to each planet: an oscillation period (from Law 1’s Fibonacci hierarchy), a quantum number d (determining amplitude via amplitude = ψ / (d Γ— √m)), and a phase angle (in-phase or anti-phase).
 The periods and phases are observationally constrained; only the d-assignment is a free choice, making this a single discrete parameter.

 Why 1246 AD?

-According to J. Meeus’s formula, on December 14, 1245 AD, the December solstice was aligned with Earth’s perihelion.
-This means the longitude of perihelion was exactly 270° (or equivalently, 90° when measured from the vernal equinox).
+According to J. Meeus’s formula, on December 14, 1245 AD, the December solstice was almost fully aligned with Earth’s perihelion.
+This means the longitude of perihelion was approximately 270Β° (or equivalently, ~90Β° when measured from the vernal equinox).

 This alignment date determines where we are in the perihelion precession cycle, which in turn determines all other cycle positions.